Skip to main content

 1.5 Over-Translation

-Content that should remain in source language is translated.
+Content that should remain in the source language gets translated anyway.

 Example: